AndrejLukic815/Andrej-portfolio.github.io/My_Resume.md

 ---

 ## Education
-I have graduated from law school in Croatia in 2018, 2 years later I have applied for a job as a 112 operator in my home town.
+I have graduated from law school in Croatia in 2018, 2 years later I have applied for a job as a 112 operator in my hometown.

-In 2020 I got a degree in my profession as after on year on probation work I had to take an exam for this position.
+In 2020 I got a degree in my profession as after one year on probation work I had to take an exam for this position.

-When 2021 came along I started to participate in 6 month long education about Game Devlopment.
+When 2021 came along I started to participate in 6 month-long education about Game Development.

-1 of August 2021 I finished education and got a diplome in Game Devlopment.
+1 of August 2021 I finished education and got a diploma in Game Development.

 ---